-The thought of talking to girls can be intimidating to many guys, but if you are prepared and understand how to approach and talk to a girl, then your nervousness level will be much lower.
+The thought of talking to a girl can be intimidating to many guys, but if you are prepared and understand how to approach and talk to a girl, your nervousness level will be much lower.

 - Try to stay relaxed and remember that girls are just people.

 - Be yourself, if the girl doesn't want to talk to the "real" you, then she's probably not worth talking to.

 - Be ready for rejection.
 You won't be able to connect with every guy, so don't expect to build a deep connection with every girl that you talk to.

 - You shouldn't plan out everything that you want to say, just try to think of an opening line to use and let the conversation flow naturally from there.
 It's a good idea to have a backup line or two, just in case your opening line doesn't work out the way you planned.

 - Your opening line will depend on the setting that you're in and the girl that you'll be approaching.
 Different opening lines will work to different degrees of effectiveness depening on your setting.

 - Restaurant or Bar: "That looks like a good drink, what are you drinking?" or "Do you come here often?"

 - School: "What's your favorite class?" or "Are you on any teams or clubs?"